DeathGumi/Food-Truck-Finder/README.md

 - Implement on hover show the place
 - On click send to specific page of the place
 - Send to specific Page (basically yelp pretty easy to impleemnt
 - For current location probably just use the Pin as a current location thing can drag around will automatically locate how far location is from the pin
+- Search bar for food truck